 2. 7 Reinfection with HIV

-Reinfection decribes when someone who is already HIV positive becomes infected with a new strain of HIV.
-Sometimes this is referred to as HIV superinfection.
+Reinfection is when an HIV positive person is infected with a second strain of HIV.

 Although reinfection was first reported in early infection, cases have also been reported in chronic infection.

 This includes cases where someone on treatment has been reinfected with drug resistant HIV.
 Drug resistant HIV can also reduce the effectiveness of PrEP and PEP (for prevention).

 There is no risk from reinfection if two people are already likely to have the same strain of HIV.
 Ideally, both with be on ART with undetectable viral load.

 But if one partner becomes resistant due to low adherence, in theory, their partner could be reinfected with drug resistant HIV.

 This is a good reason to look after both you and your partners health with good adherence.